weizheng2/aspnet-ecommerce-api/README.md

        "EndPointSecret": ""
      },
      "AppSettings": {
-       "BaseUrl": "(Optional) For Stripe success and cancel url" }
+       "BaseUrl": "(Optional) Used for Stripe success and cancel URLs"" }
    }
    ```